cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 - In addition to changing the center of mass, the molecule can also rotate in different ways, which leaves the center of mass fixed.
 However, we have to make a distinction between linear and non-linear molecules.
 For linear molecules there is no rotation around the molecular axis -- you can explore this in the view if you compare carbon dioxide and water.
 For non-linear molecules, however, there are rotations around three distinct axes
 - If we now subtract the translational and rotational modes we have $3N-5$ vibrational degrees of freedom for linear molecules and $3N-6$ vibrational degrees of freedom for non-linear molecules.
 You can confirm this using the animations in the view.

-You can get an overview of many of the concepts from
+You can get an overview of many of the concepts from a lecture of Professor Frank Neese

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/iJjg2L1F8I4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>